 - Place chicken breast side up on top of onion rings in crockpot.
 There is no need to add water.
 The slow cooking of the chicken brings out plenty of juices to properly cook this recipe.

 - Turn crockpot setting to high and let cook for 4 to 5 hours.
 My crockpot is a newer model and was ready after 4 hours and 15 minutes.
 If you prefer to cook on the low setting, double the above cooking time.
 The internal temperature of the chicken should be at least 160 degrees when done.

 - Once the cooking time is complete, carefully remove chicken out of crockpot.
 This chicken is fall-off-the-bone delicious, so don't be surprised if your bird doesn't make it to the plate as picture-perfect as you had planned.

 - Allow time to cool and serve with your favorite side dishes.
 (Note: If you prefer for the skin to be more well done, place on baking pan and broil for 3 to 5 minutes.)

 Easy Whole Chicken Recipe

 This rotisserie chicken is so easy and one of our family's favorite whole chicken crockpot recipes.
-I usually make Southern style baked beans and creamy mashed potatoes to serve as side dishes to compliment this delicious chicken.
+I usually make Southern-style baked beans and creamy mashed potatoes to serve as side dishes to complement this delicious chicken.